 Example: This work was supported by Grant-in-Aid for Scientific Research (grant number) from the Ministry of Education, Culture, Science, Sports, and Technology, Japan (initial of grant holder).

 Authors should carefully consider the list and order of authors before submission.
 The authorship contribution statement should contain a list of authors’ initials and brief explanations of contributions they made in the submitted work.

 Example: J.D., and A.B.C. performed experiments; S.H. analyzed results and X.Y.Z. designed the research and wrote the manuscripts.

 As BLOOD CELL THERAPY adheres to the definition of Conflicts of Interest set up by ICMJE, the Editors ask all authors to submit a completed ICMJE Form for Disclosure of Potential Conflicts of Interest (available at: http://www.icmje.org/coi_disclosure.pdf) at the time of submission.
 Authors must also disclose any potential conflict of interest in relation to the work, including financial interest such as patent, stock, honorarium for consultation or speech) or free or discounted materials.
 For details, see our Editorial Policies.
 If there are no financial conflicts, add the following sentence here: “The authors declare no conflict of interest.”

 References should be numbered consecutively in the order in which they first appear in the text.
 Only references essential to the article should be cited.
-Indicate references by number(s) in square brackets.
+Indicate references by number(s) in superscript.
 All references cited must be listed at the end of the manuscript.
 Conference abstracts, unpublished results, and personal communications may be mentioned in the text, in parentheses, with comments such as “Unpublished results” or “Personal communication” with written permission from the source.